Ad

 3. FFmpeg, the multimedia framework, offers commercial licenses for proprietary use cases.

-Dual licensing is particularly effective for companies whose software is likely to be integrated into other products, as it allows them to monetize commercial use while still benefiting from open source community contributions.
+Dual licensing works well for software integrated into other products—monetizing commercial use while benefiting from open source contributions.

-Some open source companies create ecosystems around their core projects, selling complementary proprietary products or services.
-This can include hardware, proprietary software add-ons, or additional services that enhance the functionality of the open source project.
+Some companies create ecosystems around core projects, selling complementary proprietary products or services—hardware, software add-ons, or services enhancing the open source project.

 How It Works: